Academic Catalogs

 (714) 895-8379

 Golden West College offers health services for all currently enrolled students who are attending classes and have paid the health fee.
-Most services are included in the health fee which is currently $23 per semester for fall and spring; $18 for summer session (subject to change).
+Most services are included in the health fee which is currently $26 per semester for fall and spring; $22 for summer session (subject to change).
 Healthy students learn better and stay in school.

 The Health Center is designed to provide affordable and convenient health care services for short-term acute illnesses with a focus on prevention.
 The Health Center is open Monday through Friday during the fall and spring semesters.
 Call for intersession and summer hours.
-Appointments are available with doctors, Registered Nurses, and licensed therapists, for treatment, counseling, and referrals to appropriate services.
+Appointments are available with Physicians, Registered Nurses, and Licensed Therapists, for treatment, counseling, and referrals to appropriate services.
 The Health Center is located in the Nursing and Health Services building next to the Edinger Ave. parking lot on the south side of the campus.
 To make an appointment call (714) 895-8379 or email healthcenter@gwc.cccd.edu.
 Services are confidential and comply with health privacy laws.

 Services include: